Xyclade/MachineLearning/Readme.md

 ```

 If you look at this implementation you'll notice that there is a method called  ```def getNumericRepresentationForRecords(): (Array[Array[Double]], Array[Double])```.
 This method returns a tuple with as first parameter a matrix in which each row represents a document, and each column represents one of the words from the complete vocabulary of the DTM's documents.
-Note that the doubles in the first table represent the # of occurrences of the words.
+Note that the doubles in the first table represent the number of occurrences of the words.

-The second parameter is an array containing all the ranks beloning to the records from the first table.
+The second parameter is an array containing all the ranks belonging to the records from the first table.

 We can now extend our main code such that we get the numeric representation of all the documents as follows: